desmosinc/desmos-sample-cms/README.md

 The project consists of two resources, `lessons` and `graphs`, that can be created, viewed, edited, and deleted.
 A `lesson` is made up of questions that can optionally have an associated `graph` embedded.
 There is only a single user who owns everything (Sue Doe :) ).

 ### Authoring and Previewing Graphs
 To create a new graph, you can begin by clicking the `Graphs` link in the navbar and then the `+` icon in the lower right, or by navigating to `/graphs/new/`.
-Once you've created a graph, set its title and embedding options by clicking the menu icon in the lower right and checking the appropriate options in the sidebar (a title is requred for saving).
-Note that only "public" graphs show up as being available to embed in questions in the lesson authoring interface , so check the "Publish" input if you want to experiment with that feature.
+Once you've created a graph, set its title and embedding options by clicking the menu icon in the lower right and checking the appropriate options in the sidebar (a title is required for saving).
 Finally, click the `save` button.

 On a successful save, you will be redirected to the `edit` page for the newly created graph.
 You can continue to make and save changes that will be persisted to the database.
 If you go back to the `/graphs` page, you should see a card with your graph's thumbnail and title.

 You can inspect the graph as it will appear in its embedded form by clicking the "Preview" link in the graph's card.
 For instance, if you chose to lock the viewport when you saved the graph, you will not be able to pan or zoom the viewport on the preview page.
 Click the icon in the lower right to return to the editing view at any time.

 ### Authoring and Previewing Lessons
 Lesson authoring works much the same way as graph authoring.
 Create a new lesson by clicking the `Lessons` link in the navbar and the `+` icon in the lower right, or by navigating to `/lessons/new`.
 Enter a title and add a new question with its own title and text content.
 Once added, you'll see a thumbnail on the left side of the question with another `+` icon.
-If you click that, you'll see a list of saved graphs that you've marked "public".
+If you click that, you'll see a list of saved graphs that you've created.
 Clicking on an item of the list attaches a graph to that question, and you should see your graph's thumbnail in the question card.

 Once you save a lesson, you're redirected to the edit page (which is basically the same interface).
 If you go back to the `/lessons` pages, you'll see a card with your new lesson's title, number of questions, and creation date.